 Winner: HubSpot, its MASSIVE library is hard to beat

-Both Klaviyo and HubSpot store information about subscribers’ past activities.
+When comparing Hubspot vs Klaviyo for eCommerce platforms, it’s important to mention that they both store information about subscribers’ past activities.
 That feature is great for honing your strategy and creating segments.

 HubSpot being a platform, is capable of tracking more information than Klaviyo about your subscribers.